 Introduction

 “The child is a beautiful flower that benefits from all the care of the gardener.
 The child represents the future.”
-(Former Mozambican Prime Minister Alberto Vaquina ,UNICEF, opinion leaders, 2014 Our children in 25 years.)
+Alberto Vaquina

 The wisdom in this “child flower” quote is obvious.
 Yet it also leads one to ask, “What if that garden is not being watered?”
 Or, “What if it is watered and watched over with great care, but then suddenly, it all stops?”
 Because the garden is well-tended to for three, or even ten years, does it mean it can be suddenly neglected without devastating, and even fatal, harm?
 The biblical parable of the Sower and the Seed (Mark 4:3-9) would seemingly indicate otherwise.
 If protection is not granted during growing seasons, the seeds for the future can be devoured, and in their seedling stage, get scorched and wither, or be choked and die.